 A) Total net cash outflows are defined as the total expected cash outflows minus total expected cash inflows for the subsequent 30 calendar days.
 Considering the unique nature of the balance sheet of the FSBFL, stressed cash flows is computed by assigning a predefined stress percentage to the overall cash inflows and cash outflows.
 Total expected cash outflows (stressed outflows) are calculated by multiplying the outstanding balances of various categories or types of liabilities and off-balance sheet commitments by 115% (15% being the rate at which they are expected to run off further or be drawn down).
-Total expected cash inflows (stressed inflows) are calculated by multiplying the outstanding balances of various categories by 75% (25% being the rate at which they are expected to an aggregate cap of 75% of total expected cash outflows.
+Total expected cash inflows (stressed inflows) are calculated by multiplying the outstanding balances of various categories of contractual receivables by 75% (25% being the rate at which they are expected to under-flow).
+However, total cash inflows will be subjected to an aggregate cap of 75% of total expected cash outflows.